trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 * You should now be in Adguard home panel

-* `IMPORTANT:` In general settings, set "Filters update interval" to `12 hours` and set "Query logs retention" to `24 hours` (I read that for some people logs fill up and slow down pi and needing a restart everytime)
+* `IMPORTANT:` In general settings, set "Query logs retention" to `24 hours` (I read that for some people logs fill up and slow down pi and needing a restart everytime)

 ## ╸ Set Up Your Devices To Work With Adguard ╸